jzharris/Unity-MNIST/README.md

 --batch_size            # batch size to use for training                      default=128
 ~~~

-These parameters can be applied to the python script in the following way
+These parameters can be applied to the python script in the following way:
 ~~~
 python3 mnist_cnn1.py --[param1_name]=[param1_value] --[param2_name]=[param2_value]
 ~~~

 ### Adding the graph to Unity
 The python script will generate a graph of the TensorFlow model once training is complete.
 Two files of importance are saved: *frozen_mnist_cnn1.bytes* and *opt_mnist_cnn1.bytes*.
 The latter is an optimized (smaller) version of the former.
-The model files are saved to the following location
+The model files are saved to the following location:
 ~~~
 TensorFlow/out/frozen_mnist_cnn1.bytes
 TensorFlow/out/opt_mnist_cnn1.bytes
 ~~~

-To add these files to Unity, run the following while inside the parent directory of the project
+To add these files to Unity, run the following while inside the parent directory of the project.
 ~~~
 cp TensorFlow/out/*.bytes Unity-Files/MNIST/Assets/TensorFlow/Frozen_graphs/
 ~~~

 Add either of the .bytes files to the *Graph Model* element in the MNIST_Classifier object.
 Add any image textures you wish to test with the model to the *Input Textures* element.
-See the following for a working example setup
+See the following for a working example setup.

 <p align="center">
    <img src="https://github.com/jzharris/Unity-MNIST/blob/master/Unity-Files/Screenshots/setup.png">